Kumina

-Kumina is an Afro-Jamaican religion.
+Kumina is a branch of the Myal religion, dance and music form.
 Kumina has practices that include secular ceremonies, dance and music that developed from the beliefs and traditions brought to the island by Kongo enslaved people and indentured labourers, from the Congo region of West Central Africa, during the post-emancipation era.
-It is mostly associated with the parish of St. Thomas in the east of the island.
-However, the practice spread to the parishes of Portland, St. Mary and St. Catherine, and the city of Kingston.
+It is mostly associated with eastern Jamaica particularly the parish of St. Thomas Portland, St. Mary and St. Catherine, and the city of Kingston.

-Kumina also gives it name to a drumming style, developed from the music that accompanied the spiritual ceremonies, that evolved in urban Kingston.
-The Kumina drumming style has a great influence on Rastafari music, especially the Nyabinghi drumming, and Jamaican popular music.
+The Myal Dance of Kumina also gives its name to a drumming style, developed from the music that accompanied the spiritual ceremonies, that evolved in urban Kingston.
+Like all Myal drumming styles Kumina has a great influence on Rastafari music, especially the Nyabinghi drumming, and Jamaican popular music.
 Count Ossie was a notable pioneer of the drumming style in popular music and it continues to have a significant influence on contemporary genres such as reggae and dancehall.

 The Kumina riddim is a dancehall riddim produced by Sly & Robbie in 2002.
 It has featured in recordings of over 20 artists including Chaka Demus & Pliers and Tanya Stephens.

 Definition

-Kumina is an Afro-Jamaican Religion and is not the same as Pukkumina or Pocomania.
+Kumina is a branch of the Myal Religion and is not the same as Pukkumina or Pocomania.

 History

 Kumina emerged through the practices of indentured labourers who were brought to Jamaica from the Kongo region of central Africa after the abolition of slavery.

-In the second half of the 19th century it syncretised with Myalism.

-Kumina differed from Zion Revivalism in rejecting the belief that the Bible should be the central authority behind worship.
+Kumina as a branch of the Myal religion differed from Zion Revivalism in rejecting the belief that the Bible should be the central authority behind worship.

 Beliefs and practices

-The practices of Kumina are primarily linked to healing.
+The practices of Kumina in the Myal Religion are primarily linked to healing.
 Healing ceremonies utilise singing, dancing, drumming, animal sacrifice, and spirit possession, with the intent of summoning spirits to heal the sick individual.
-These elements are also found in Myalism and Zion Revivalism.
+These elements are also found in Revivalism.